Custom node implementation

 Node input and output types

-Nodes can have different input and output types, which are specified as generic parameters:
+Nodes can have different input and output types.
+In both Kotlin and Java, these are specified as generic type parameters:

 Note